Skip to content

 Why do I see a local/private IP address?

-Local IPs (such as 192.168.x.x or 10.x.x.x) are your device's addresses on your local network.
-Exposing them is a minor privacy concern but is generally less serious than leaking your public IP.
+Local IPs like 192.168.x.x or 10.x.x.x are your device's addresses on the local network.
+Exposing these is a minor privacy concern.
+The more serious issue is public IP exposure.